 WKRP in Cincinnati: Herb's constant pursuit of Jennifer would very likely result in a sexual harassment suit nowadays.

-Z Cars, a British cop-soap serial which ran in the 1960s-70s and which by today's cop-show standards is exceedingly tame, once ran an episode where the cops had to bust a child-porn ring engaged in making dubious home movies.
+Z Cars, which by today's cop-show standards is exceedingly tame, once ran an episode where the cops have to bust a child-porn ring engaged in making dubious home movies.
 The series screened in the early evening, just after teatime.
 In the 1970s, long before the emergence of the modern frenzied hysteria about paedophilia, this passed by a British TV audience without undue comment.